 This post is also available in: Svenska

 Febrile seizures affect about one in twenty children at some point during early childhood.
-It is most common between 6 months to 5 years of age.
+It is most common between 6 months and 5 years of age.
 Febrile seizures are very frightening for parents, but it is also usually completely harmless.
-Fever chills are also common in young children and sometimes it can be difficult to distinguish fever chills from febrile seizures.
+Fever chills are also common in young children and sometimes it can be difficult to distinguish fever chills from fever seizures.

-When a child experiences febrile seizures, the child loses consciousness, often becomes stiff, and their eyes roll back.
-Arms and legs twitch or jerk and sometimes the child defecates or wets themselves.
+When a child has a febrile seizure, the child loses consciousness, often becomes stiff, and their eyes roll back.
+Arms and legs twitch or jerk and sometimes the child urinates or defecates on themselves.
 A parent’s immediate reaction is almost always “my child is dying now”.
 But the fact is, most seizures end after 1-2 minutes.

 If the seizures do not pass in 2 minutes – call an ambulance.

 In most cases, the febrile seizures pass spontaneously.
-But if the seizure does not stop in 2 minutes, call emergency services 112.
-In these rare cases, it is useful to have the 112 nurse on the phone.
-They will tell you what to do and will send an ambulance to the scene with antispasmodic drugs.
+But if the seizure does not stop in 2 minutes, call 112.
+In rare cases, seizures will be long-lasting and it is useful to have the 112 nurse on the phone.
+They tell you what to do and send an ambulance quickly to the scene with antispasmodic drugs.

 Fever chills is when the child is conscious, you are able to make eye contact, but the arms and legs are shaking.
-It is the body’s way of increasing the body temperature during a fever.
+It is the body’s way of increasing the body temperature in case of fever.
 The temperature increases for the muscles to generate heat as they work.
 Fever chills are not dangerous and not a sign of a serious infection in children.

 Children often get tired after a febrile seizure

-After a febrile seizure, which is a short-term epileptic seizure, children usually become tired.
-The fatigue is called postictal fatigue and lasts for 1-2 hours.
-If your child is tired and not their normal selves after the seizure, go to the children’s emergency room for an assessment.
-It can be difficult to distinguish between a harmless infection, in which the child is experiencing postictal fatigue, from a serious brain infection (encephalitis) in which could have been the cause of the child’s seizures.
-If before the seizures, you had started to worry that your child was more sick than usual, then they really need to go in for an assessment.
+After a febrile seizure, which is a short-term epileptic seizure, children usually become tired; a fatigue that lasts for 1-2 hours.
+This fatigue is called postictal fatigue.
+If your child is tired and not their normal selves after the seizure, it is a good idea to go to the children’s emergency room for an assessment.
+It can be difficult to distinguish between a harmless infection in which the child is experiencing postictal fatigue, from a serious brain infection (encephalitis) in which the child’s seizures were a result of a brain infection.
+If before the seizures, you had started to worry that your child was more sick than usual, they especially need to go in for an assessment.